 \section{Discussion}

+An analytical multi-zone ventilation flow model and a dynamical systems analysis have been applied in a four-zone case study to demonstrate the potential of the approach in detail.
+We have further reasoned that the analysis can be extended to any ventilated multi-zone space, as discussed in \S\ref{sec:modelMoredim}.
+It is important to note that although our case study focuses on a mechanically ventilated space, the same methods can be applied to any HVAC control system and even to naturally ventilated buildings, provided the airflows are known.

-One striking characteristic emerging from the data analysis in \S\ref{sec:model-data} is the rapidity with which the CO$_2$ concentration converges onto the slow dynamics of the system in the ON regime.
-In this case, we observe a dimensionality reduction of the system response, i.e.\ a collapse onto a single dimension.
-The resulting timescale separation between the fast and slow dynamics is more than a factor of 10: characteristic fast timescale is around 30 seconds while the slow timescale is above 5 minutes (characteristic timescales are calculated as $1/\lambda$ and then dimensionalised as per \eqref{eq:adim}).
+The analysis of the timescales involved in the system helps identify a slow manifold to capture the bulk response behaviour, dimensionality reductions that can be made in modelling the system and the transient regimes that play a significant role during adjustment processes.
+For instance, the data analysis in \S\ref{sec:model-data} highlights the rapid convergence in the ON regime of CO$_2$ concentration onto the slow dynamics of the system.
+A dimensionality reduction of the system response is possible, i.e. a collapse onto a single dimension in this instance, because the resulting timescale separation between the fast and slow dynamics is more than a factor of 10: the characteristic fast timescale is around 30 seconds, while the slow timescale exceeds 5 minutes (characteristic timescales are calculated as $1/\lambda$ and then dimensionalised as per \eqref{eq:adim}).

-More generally, we can analyse the eigenvalues expressed in \eqref{eq:eigenvaluesExplicit}, which correspond to the magnitude of the corresponding eigenvectors, to identify possible reductions in the dimensionality of the dynamical system and predict for which configurations they occur.
+More generally, we can analyse the eigenvalues expressed in \eqref{eq:eigenvaluesExplicit}, which correspond to the magnitude of the associated eigenvectors, to explore the sensitivity of the system in parameter space.